Mfauziyya/DCM_Neurosurgery_Practice/README.md

 ### About the OU Spine Dataset

 The OU Spine dataset was acquired using the https://spine-generic.readthedocs.io.
 The study is ongoing, involving patients diagnosed with DCM and a control cohort of healthy subjects (HC).
 All MRI scans were acquired using a 3T MR750 GE scanner.
 Due to the ongoing nature of the study, patient data is still being collected and analyzed.
-However, sample patient and control data are available.
+However, sample patient and control data are available in the Example data folder.
 Full datasets are available upon reasonable request to the senior author.

 ### Data Format and Organization
 - All MRI datasets were converted from DICOM to NIFTI format and are organized following the Brain Imaging Data Structure (BIDS) format.